 - Adopt: Chapter 16-608, Investigation and Enforcement of Laws Governing Public Utilities, Motor Carriers, and Water Carriers

-Beginning in August, 2017, public hearings will be held to receive testimony related to the simultaneous repeal of four (4) and adoption of four (4) chapters of the Hawaii Administrative Rules, described above.
+Public hearings were held to receive testimony related to the simultaneous repeal of four (4) and adoption of four (4) chapters of the Hawaii Administrative Rules, described above.
+There were no objections.

 Since the rules are commonly cited in matters brought before the PUC, an effort will be made to inform the public and regulated entities prior to the effective date of the repeal and adoption.

 The final, formatted rules are to be filed with the office of the Lieutenant Governor.

 - Automatically, 10 days after filing with the office of the Lieutenant Governor; or

 - Upon a later date specified in the rules, although the later date shall not be more than 30 days after filing with the office of the Lieutenant Governor.

 It is our intention, to allow for ample prior notice and to minimize confusion, that the change will take place with the start of the new calendar year in 2019.